gugazimmermann/dragonspage/article2.md

 | dragon_bonus_attack  | breath_attack | range    |
 | dragon_family        | family        |          |

-Now that we know how the tables will be created just put it in a JSON inside `data/tables.json`:
+We know how the tables will be created, so let's just put it in a JSON inside `data/tables.json`:

 ```
 [